-The GP Induction and Refresher Scheme is designed to provide a safe, supported and direct route for qualified GPs to join or return to NHS general practice in England.
+The GP Induction and Refresher Scheme (I&R Scheme) is designed to provide a safe, supported and direct route for qualified GPs to return to or join NHS general practice in England.

 What’s on offer?

-- A monthly bursary of up to £3,500 while GPs are on a placement in a GP surgery.
+- A bursary payment of up to £3,500 per month (full time) while on a placement

-- A time limited reimbursement (worth £464) to GPs on the scheme for the costs of GMC membership and DBS fees (available until 31 October 2018).
+- A one-off payment towards the costs of GMC membership and DBS fees – available until 2020

-A new national support team, based in Liverpool, means each GP has access to a dedicated account manager and contact point to support them through the entire process.
+A national support team means each GP has access to a dedicated account manager and contact point to support them through the entire process.
 This includes:

 - Assistance with arranging occupational health assessments.

-- Co-ordinating assessments and placements on behalf of GPs.
+- Co-ordinating assessments and placements on your behalf.